 Since Botox works by weakening facial muscles, full results are generally seen within five to seven days.
 You’ll see deep dynamic wrinkles gradually improve over time, in addition to the early effects seen shortly after treatment.
 Your results will continue to improve, until about two weeks after the procedure.
 At that time, you’ll be looking your best.
 The effects of Botox will gradually wear off over the next four to six months, and the wrinkles will need to retreat.

 When used early on in the aging process, Botox not only treats wrinkles but also prevents new wrinkles from forming.
 Botox is most effective on wrinkles that haven’t quite set in and reduces the onset of wrinkles before they become moderate or severe.
 By combining a Botox regimen with good skincare, sunscreen, and a healthy lifestyle, you can prevent most wrinkles from getting worse and prevent new ones from forming.

 Botox works wonders.
 So what are you waiting for?
 Schedule your free, no-obligation Botox consultation at LaserAway.

 LaserAway is proud to offer the most medical spa service options of any national skincare provider.
 LaserAway hires only the most highly trained staff experienced and certified in administering laser and other dermatological procedures.
 What’s more, LaserAway uses only innovative techniques and cutting-edge laser technology.
-LaserAway aims to make your medical spa experience comfortable, enjoyable and satisfying.
+LaserAway aims to make your medical spa experience comfortable, enjoyable, and satisfying.
 Want to learn more about Botox?
-Then schedule a free, no obligation consultation today by emailing LaserAway.net or calling the staff at LaserAway at (888) 965-2737.
+Then schedule a free, no-obligation consultation today by emailing LaserAway.com or calling the staff at LaserAway at (888) 965-2737.
 LaserAway looks forward to helping you turn back the clock with Botox.